aossama/itworx-workshops/containers-with-docker-101/10-running-containers.md

 Docker containers are built from images.
-Container keeps running as long as the process it started inside the container is still running There are different ways to use containers.
+A container keeps running as long as the process it started inside the container is still running.
+There are different ways to use containers.
 These include:

-* **Run a single task**: This could be a shell script or a custom app
+* **Run a single task**: This could be a shell script or a custom application
 * **Interactively**: This connects you to the container similar to the way you SSH into a remote server
 * **In the background**: For long-running services like websites and databases